Does Colon Hydrotherapy Provide a Healthy Flush?

 Most members, who've gone to wellness centers, spas or even a chiropractor's office for the treatment, say it was part of a body detoxification regimen or to help with weight loss.
 Some consumers and providers also suggest it can give major relief to gastrointestinal conditions, such as constipation, irritable bowel syndrome and Crohn's disease.

-But a review in a recent issue of The Journal of Family Practice says there's no proof to back health benefit claims.
+But a review in the August 2011 issue of The Journal of Family Practice says there's no proof to back health benefit claims.
 On the contrary, it may even be harmful.
 "It is just not there," says the review's lead author Dr. Ranit Mishori of the evidence.
 "I will be more than happy to reconsider if anybody can provide robust scientific studies that confirm any positive effects."

 Mishori, a family medicine physician at Georgetown University School of Medicine in Washington, D.C., and her colleagues looked at 20 studies that evaluated colon hydrotherapy as well as colon cleansing with products such as laxatives and tea and found they had adverse effects ranging from cramping to electrolyte imbalance and rectal perforation.